 These protected data were produced under a Field Work Proposal and/or Inter-entity Work Order issued pursuant to Department of Energy funding Opportunity Announcement DE-FOA-0000977: Clean Energy Manufacturing Innovation Institute for Composite Materials and Structures and may not be published, disseminated, or disclosed to others outside the Government until 5 years after the data is produced, without the express written authorization from the Contractor.
 Upon expiration of the period of protection set forth in this Notice, the Government shall have unlimited rights in this data.
 This Notice shall be marked on any reproduction of this data, in whole or in part.
-"Unlimited rights" means the rights of the Government to use, disclose, reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, in any manner and for any purpose, and to have or permit others to do so.
+"Unlimited rights" means the rights of the be retained in confidence and not be further disclosed; or

+Government to use, disclose, reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, in any manner and for any purpose, and to have or permit others to do so.
 (End of notice)